 Dear Holland Patent Central School District Residents,

-On March 21, 2018, the Holland Patent Board of Education approved the 2018-19 proposed spending plan of $34,508,432.
-This amount represents an increase of 2.28% over last year’s budget.
-In order to keep the spending at this level, all areas of the budget were diligently examined to protect our overall program and keep the best interests of our students as the top priority.
+On March 4, 2020 , the Holland Patent Central School District Board of Education approved the 2020-2021 spending plan of $35,256,643, which represents a 0% increase over last year’s budget.
+In order to maintain a 0% increase in spending over last year’s budget, every area of our budget was carefully examined with our building principals and department heads with the goal of protecting our overall program and keeping the best interests of our students as our top priority.

 In addition to voting on this year’s budget, we are also asking you to consider several items:

-- To Authorize a Student Member on the School Board as an ex officio, non-voting member
+- Authorize a Student Member on the School Board as an ex-officio, non-voting member

 Superintendent of Schools